 Welcome to Ms. Tschritter's Homepage

-The Art department is hosting two travelling curated art shows, which showcase professional artists, one in October and the other March.
-This opportunity is arranged through TREXSW, the Alberta foundation for the arts travelling exhibition program.
+The Art department is hosting two travelling curated art shows, which showcase professional artists, one in October and the other in May.
+This opportunity is arranged through TREXSW, the Alberta Foundation for the Arts travelling exhibition program.
+These art shows provide all students at Bert Church an opportunity to have a gallery experience, and for art students, a unit will be planned prompted by these shows.

-In October we welcome the exhibition Montageries -
+In October we welcome the exhibition Come What May -

-In March 2023 Alone Together will be featured.
+In May 2024 Land Eater will be featured.

 There is so much to explore in the world of art and it's all so wonderful.